 When the end of summer arrives, pick large amounts of herbs and dry them using the method outlined below.
 You’ll appreciate having dried herbs to use all winter.

-How to make dried basil?
+How to dry basil?

 What’s needed: